Gold-filled jewelry: Definition

 "Double clad" gold-filled sheet is produced with 1/2 the thickness of gold on each side.
 One-twentieth 14Kt double clad gold-filled has a layer on each side of 1/40th 14Kt making the total content of gold 1/20.
 The thinner layer on each side does not wear as well as single clad gold-filled.

+In contemporary jewelry manufacturing, gold-filled materials are commonly produced through mechanical heat-bonding processes in which a layer of karat gold is permanently fused to a base metal core under heat and pressure rather than applied through electroplating.
+Such techniques are used by a number of modern manufacturers.